-The superintendent shall oversee the development of the school system's technology deployment and refresh plan.
-The plan will be designed to ensure organized, effective, and efficient, and sustainable means of deploying and maintaining technology resources and will establish appropriate refresh/replacement cycles.
-The superintendent shall develop procedures that outline the strategy of the technology deployment and refresh plan.
+The superintendent shall oversee the development of the school system's technology deployment plan.
+The plan will be designed to ensure organized, effective, and efficient means of deploying new information and communications technologies.
+The superintendent shall develop procedures that outline the strategy of the technology deployment plan.